 Based largely on the ESTA program already in place in the United States, ETIAS would allow authorities to cross-reference identity documents and other personal details with other databases, greatly improving security and providing substantial benefits for the E.U. at large.

-The European Parliament still has to approve the ETIAS program but its proponents hope to see it in place by 2021.
+The European Parliament still has to approve the ETIAS program but its proponents hope to see it in place by the end of 2022.
 On Friday, June 9, the European Justice and Home Affairs Council voted to adopt the ETIAS program to gain more control over Europe’s borders.